Halfwalker/ansible-gitea/README.md

 ## Important files

 /drone/drone.env
 : Contains env variable to configure drone and drone-runner.

+/drone/drone_cmdline.env
-Also include the **DRONE_TOKEN** variable which holds the token needed for the `drone` cmdline too.
+: Contains the **DRONE_TOKEN** and **DRONE_SERVER** variables which hold the token and server location needed for the `drone` cmdline too.

 /gitea/admin.tokens
 : Contains the **client_id** and **client_secret** variables drone needs for access to gitea

+## Modifications to target system

+The role will install a `git` user on the target system to enable git access via ssh, with the home directory for `git` set as `/stuff/gitea/git`.
+For `git push` over ssh to work and reach into the Gitea docker container a bit of ssh port redirection is needed.
+A directory `/app/gitea` is created with a single shell script `/app/gitea/gitea` that contains

+    #!/bin/sh
+    ssh -p 2222 -o StrictHostKeyChecking=no git@127.0.0.1 "SSH_ORIGINAL_COMMAND=\"$SSH_ORIGINAL_COMMAND\" $0 $@"

+Every user that adds an ssh key to their profile gets an entry in the `git` user `/stuff/gitea/git/.ssh/authorized_keys` that looks similar to this

+    command="/app/gitea/gitea --config=/data/gitea/conf/app.ini serv key-1",no-port-forwarding,no-X11-forwarding,no-agent-forwarding,no-pty ssh-rsa AAAAB3NzaC1yc2EAAAABIwAAAQEAwrspgQ2SqKe2EJEzv7O1G123fsut8mJxdJ3CSjOEBS9PnjHVUaugfV71xaDYspef7jQ7JzlDY.... rest of ssh pub key .....

+This redirects incoming ssh sessions for the `git` user to `localhost:2222`.
+The docker container for Gitea is listening on localhost:2222 and that's how the connection gets in.
+See the **SSH Container Passthrough** section in the [Installation with Docker](https://docs.gitea.io/en-us/install-with-docker/) section of the Gitea docs.

 ## Role Variables